 Selling a funeral business requires careful consideration of tax implications.
 First and foremost, you’ll want to consider the capital gains tax.
 Since funeral homes are typically owned for many years, they often see a significant increase in value from the time of the initial purchase.

-In 2021, the capital gains tax rate was between 15%-20% for most individuals.
-So if you purchased a funeral business for $100,000 and sold it for $800,000, you would owe between $105,000 and $140,000 in capital gains taxes.
+In 2023, the capital gains tax rate was between 15%-20% for most individuals.
+So if you purchased a funeral business for $100,000 and sold it for $800,000, you could owe between $105,000 and $140,000 in capital gains taxes.

 Additionally, since most funeral businesses include real estate, you’ll also want to consider the depreciation recapture tax.
 If you’ve been deducting a percentage of your facilities’ values from regular wear and tear, then the IRS will collect taxes on the eventual profitable sale of said facilities.
-This tax will be the same as your income tax, which you’ll also want to consider.

-2. Underestimating Your Funeral Home’s Value
+2. Under or Overestimating Your Funeral Home’s Value

 Obtaining a valuation will also let you know if you’re ready to sell.
-This is why a valuation should be conducted at least once per year.
+This is why a valuation should be conducted once per year.
 If your funeral home is valued lower than you’d anticipated, you might need to hold off on selling until you can improve and obtain a higher valuation.

 4. Taking the DIY Method

-While an accountant or lawyer can likely help with the process, only an industry expert understands the specifics of funeral homes –– including how to handle legacy, heritage, staff, community, state regulations, preneed notification requirements, and more.
 An expert in the industry will already know these ins and outs and can get the most value out of your sale.

 Why a Funeral Home Broker Is a MUST

 From seeking out qualified buyers to negotiating a favorable deal, a funeral home broker plays an essential role in the sale of a death care business.
-While they do charge a commission, funeral home brokers are the best way to secure a fair sale in minimal time.

 GET IN CONTACT